-Typical ABRs are designed for VOD scenario, like the heuristic method RobustMPC (RMPC) [10] that estimates the bandwidth lower bound and iterates all bitrates combination based on the evolution model.
+Typical ABRs are designed for VOD scenario.
+For instance, RobustMPC (RMPC) [10] estimates the bandwidth lower bound and iterates all bitrates combination based on the evolution model.
 LLLS ABRs are more sophisticated in terms of low latency.
-Representative method LoL+ [6] leverages self-organizing maps (SOM) to learn the bitrate adaption with a new heuristic method to optimize the playback speed and coordinate latency.
-However, despite different designs, existing ABRs still operate in VOD pattern that only considers the uncertainty from bandwidth, while LLLS brings several new.
-In addition to the inaccurate measured and predicted bandwidth, LLLS also includes the unavailable segment size and comprehensive idle time which consists of many aspects, such as round trip time (RTT), server's pending for CMAF chunks, player's pause before fetching (e.g. scheduling in dash.js), etc. Without proper estimation for the varying size and idle time, ABR cannot establish accurate modeling and search for optimal bitrates, even with accurate bandwidth alone.
+Representative method LoL+ [6] leverages selforganizing maps (SOM) to learn the bitrate adaption, along with a new heuristic method to optimize the playback speed and coordinate latency.
+However, despite different designs, existing ABRs exhibit strong dependence on accurate variables which present challenges for LLLS.
+Apart from the inaccurate measured and predicted bandwidth, LLLS also comprises noisy segment size and comprehensive idle time, such as round trip time (RTT), server's pending for CMAF chunks, player's pause before fetching (e.g. scheduling in dash.js), etc. Without proper estimation for the varying size and idle time, ABRs cannot establish accurate modeling and search for optimal bitrates, even with accurate bandwidth alone.

-To prove our concern, we conduct experiments with RMPC [10] to investigate the uncertainty impact from segment size and idle time in Fig. 3.
-Note that we fix the bandwidth and ABR to control variables.
-Fig. 3 (a) illustrates the relative error for estimated segment size and final buffer evolution with fixed bandwidth.
-When the estimated size appears lower, RMPC tends to underestimate the download time and overestimate the next buffer, which is very likely followed by a stalling event due to smaller buffer in LLLS.
-In detail, Fig. 3 (b) presents the size deviation PDF of a 10 minutes video encoded at different bitrates (Kbps), which validates that video size can even be twice the estimated value.
-In addition, the possible idle time from both the server and client also contributes to the inaccurate buffer.
-Fig. 3 (c) reveals the total idle time percentage of the total segment download time, which almost appears random due to comprehensive factors and severely falsifies the final buffer prediction.
+To demonstrate our concern, we conduct experiments with RMPC [10] and fixed bandwidth trace to reveal the uncertainty impact.
+Fig. 3 (a) illustrates the relative error for estimated segment size and final buffer evolution.
+With lower size estimation, RMPC tends to underestimate the download time and overestimate the next buffer, which is very likely followed by a stalling event due to smaller buffer in LLLS.
+In detail, Fig. 3 (b) presents the size error PDF of a 10 minutes video encoded at different bitrates (Kbps), which validates the significant gap of even twice the size estimation.
+Moreover, the possible idle time from both the server and client also contributes to the inaccurate buffer.
+Fig. 3 (c) reveals the idle time percentage of the segment download time, which almost appears random due to comprehensive factors and severely falsifies the final buffer prediction.
 More importantly, a small mismatch in buffer prediction leads to obvious QoE degradation (refer to Table V in ablation study), e.g. either wasting bandwidth or causing stalling.

-• Insight 2: We need to model the comprehensive uncertainty in LLLS and derive a robust objective for ABR to guarantee the lower bound of QoE.
+Insight 2: We need to model the comprehensive uncertainty in LLLS and derive a robust objective for ABR to guarantee the lower bound of QoE.